Shift operators, residue families and degenerate Laplacians: Preliminaries

-on the zero-locus of $\sigma$.
 By its very definition in terms of tractor calculus, the operator $\IDD$ satisfies a conformal covariance property.
 For the convenience of the reader, we provide an independent proof of that basic property.

 \begin{prop} The degenerate Laplacian satisfies

 for all metrics $g$, scales $\sigma \in C^\infty(X)$ and $\varphi \in C^\infty(X)$.
 Moreover,

 for any diffeomorphism $\kappa$ of $X$.
 Here $\kappa_*\st (\kappa^{-1})^*$. \end{prop}